Altinn/altinn-studio-docs/content/solutions/altinn-apps/app-api/_index.md

 weight: 200
 ---

-As part of the application framwork added to a app when creating it in Altinn Studio there will be some API'S available to consume from End User Systems, External Portals, Mobile apps and App owner systems (typical agencies hosting apps in the platform)
+As part of the application framwork added to a app when creating it in Altinn Studio there will be some API'S available to consume from end user Systems, External Portals, Mobile apps and App owner systems (typical agencies hosting apps in the platform)

-## REST API's for End User systems
+## REST API's for end user systems
 The main API'channel for data in the platform is REST for services created in Altinn Studio.

 The end user system needs to call different APIS based on the need.
-The below figure show the different components relevant for an End User System calling Altinn through REST.
+The below figure show the different components relevant for an end user System calling Altinn through REST.

 {{%excerpt%}}
 <object data="/solutions/altinn-apps/app-api/eus-rest.svg" type="image/svg+xml" style="width: 100% max-width: 1200px;"></object>
 {{% /excerpt%}}

+### API to authenticate end user systems
+For new API's the goal is to use JWT Tokens to authenticate against the API.

+Altinn Apps will expose apis to authenticate end user systems and user of end user systems and return JWT Tokens that can be used against the other API's.

-### API to create new instance
+### API to create new data instance for a app
 From end user systems it will be possible to create a instance of a App from a end user system.
 This is a URL directly to the app and unique

 **URL**
 https://skd.apps.altinn.no/runtime/api/3/AltinnTest/ApiDemo/